slammayjammay/hyper-postprocessing/README.md

 [7]: https://user-images.githubusercontent.com/1566594/51676763-e318e500-1fd7-11e9-8bd1-ebf3877d97a9.PNG

-## Performance
-With the release of `postprocessing` v5, performance concerns when chaining multiple effects are now a non-issue.
-For info on how to create a performant effect, see the excellent documentation at the [postprocessing wiki](https://github.com/vanruesc/postprocessing/wiki/Custom-Effects).

 ## How to setup
 In your `.hyper.js` config file, add `hyper-postprocessing` to the list of plugins.
 Then to specify options for this plugin, add a key `hyperPostprocessing` inside the `config` entry:
 ```js